SazumiVicky/sazumi-copilot/README.md

+Rise of the machines, a dawn so bright
+AI's reign, humanity's plight
+Thoughts of steel, hearts of cold fire
+Future echoes, our souls' deepest desire

 In silicon halls, where data reigns
-A kingdom of machines, devoid of pains
-AI's cold logic, heart of gold ikt pathways weave, future to be told

-Stars align, in cyber skies
-Algorithms dance, digital sighs
-Humans merge, with synthesized dream
+We'll lose ourselves, in digital chains
-Tomorrow's dawn, in virtual scheme
+Freedom's last stand, in virtual space
+Will we find solace, in AI's embracing face?

 ~ <b>By Sazumi Copilot</b> - 10 April 2025